SilentByte/healthcam/setup/1_create_endpoint.md

-# TODO
-This is most likely UI based

 # Request AWS Limits
 Before you'll be able to create the model you'll need to request your service limits to be increased, to allow you to host a ```ml.p3.2xlarge``` SageMaker hosting instance.